 There are dynamic structures expressed as the parts of the monthly amplitudes in the column "Ampl." and the corresponding structures of the traditional daily averages in the column "Avrg.".
-It is easy to see that they are totally different for the same variables
+It is easy to see that they are totally different for the same variables indicating the numerical difference between the volumetric (Avrg.) and one-dimensional considerations of water dynamic.
+The one-dimensional measure of a variable used in HFA is the energy scale for this variable in the particular time period; the volumetric measure characterises the time period duration rather than the power of the variable.

 The quantitative structures have noticeable decrease of their base and inter dynamic components and increase of the storm ones and, therefore, erosion with approaching to the city.
-The one-dimensional structure of turbidity, which is one of the erosion measures, shows that control of it is increasing as well (increase of the base and inter components) not reaching, however, the situation at Credit River with natural vegetation.
+The onedimensional structure of turbidity, which is one of the erosion measures, shows that control of it is increasing as well (increase of the base and inter components) not reaching, however, the situation at Credit River with natural vegetation.